ws-garcia/VBA-CSV-interface/docs/api/methods/csvsubsetsplit.md

 ## Behavior

-The `CSVdatasetSplit` method will create a file for each different value (data grouping) in the field at the *subsetColumn* position, then all related data is appended to the respective file.
+The `CSVsubsetSplit` method will create a file for each different value (data grouping) in the field at the *subsetColumn* position, then all related data is appended to the respective file.
 Use the *headers* parameter to include a header record in each new CSV file.
 When the CSV file has a header record and the user sets the *header* parameter to `False`, the header row is saved in a separate file and the rest of CSV files will have no header record.

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }